mocoso/showing-off-with-ruby/close/close.md

 # Credits #

-See individual images for credits and permissions for reuse.
+See individual images for credits.

 Thanks to [Ben Weiner](http://readingtype.org.uk/type/puritan.html) for use of the Puritan typeface.